Beauharnois (federal electoral district): Description

-Beauharnois initially consisted of the area bounded on the north-east and south-east by the County of Chateaugai, on the south-west by the south-western limits of the Seigniory of Beauharnois, on the north-west by the River St. Lawrence, including all islands nearest to and wholly or in part opposite the said County.
+Beauharnois initially consisted of the area bounded on the northeast and the southeast by the County of Châteauguay, on the southwest by the southwestern limits of the Seigniory of Beauharnois, on the northwest by the Châteauguay St. Lawrence boundary, including all islands nearest to and wholly or in part opposite the said county.
 It comprised the Parishes of Saint Clément, Saint Louis de Gonzague, Saint Stanislas de Kostka, Ste.
 Cecile and Saint Timothée.

-In 1924, it was redefined to consisted of the County of Beauharnois including the City of Valleyfield.
+In 1924, it was redefined to consisted of the County of Beauharnois, including the City of Valleyfield.

-It was abolished in 1933, and redistributed into Beauharnois—Laprairie and Châteauguay—Huntingdon.
+It was abolished in 1933 and redistributed into Beauharnois—Laprairie and Châteauguay—Huntingdon.

-In 1947, it was re-created, and defined to consist of the county of Beauharnois, the city of Salaberry-de-Valleyfield, the towns of Maple Grove and Beauharnois, the municipality of St. Joachim-de-Châteauguay, the towns of Châteauguay and De Léry, and the municipality of St. Anicet and Ste.
+In 1947, it was recreated and defined to consist of the county of Beauharnois, the city of Salaberry-de-Valleyfield, the towns of Maple Grove and Beauharnois, the municipality of St. Joachim-de-Châteauguay, the towns of Châteauguay and De Léry, and the municipality of St. Anicet and Ste.
 Barbe.

 It was renamed Beauharnois—Salaberry in 1952.

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament: